danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 ## Initializing the Prototype

 The idea was to get something that the subject matter expert and others could try out as quickly as possible.
 Our budget was exactly $0.00, so it had to be something that could be hosted for free.
-In this case, a static website hosted on [GitHub Pages](https://pages.github.com/) is the perfect solution.
+In this case, a static website hosted on [GitHub Pages](https://pages.github.com/) is a great solution.
 It doesn't even require purchasing a domain as GitHub will generate a publicly accessible url based on your GitHub username and repository name.

 TODO: Aside domain + CNAME